2022 Iceland terror plot: Legal proceedings

 The terrorism charges against the men, now publicly identified as Sindri Snær Birgisson and Ísidór Nathansson, were dismissed in March 2023.
 New charges were filed in June 2023, and those charges were dismissed in October 2023, but were reinstated by the Court of Appeal.

-On 12 March 2024, both individuals where acquitted of the terrorism charge, but were convicted of weapons offenses; Sindri was sentenced to 2 years in prison, while Ísidór was sentenced to 18 months.
+On 12 March 2024, both individuals where acquitted of the terrorism charge in district courts, but were convicted of weapons offenses; Sindri was sentenced to 2 years in prison, while Ísidór was sentenced to 18 months.
+The Court of Appeal uppheld the decision of the district court.
+In March 2026 however, the Supreme Court of Iceland sent the case back to the Court of Appeal, stating that the court had not conducted a comprehensive assessment of the case's data and not assessed it in the context of the weapons offenses for which they were convicted.

 Reactions

 In an interview with Stöð 2, National Police Commissioner Sigríður Björk Guðjónsdóttir, stated that there was no reason to raise the risk assessment due to threat of terrorism in the country following the arrests as the danger had surpassed.

 The day after the arrests, the Icelandic neo-Nazi organization Norðurvígi made a statement where they denied any association with arrested individuals.